antoniocapelo/AngularJS-ModalFactory/README.md

 ##How to use:

-* update the modalfactory.js to your AngularJS app name
+1. update the modalfactory.js to your AngularJS app name, in case you use other than "app"
-* register a new factory for your app
+2. inject it as a controller dependency
+3. instantiate the service as a new scope variable
+4. use the modal functions wherever you please, in the controller :)

 \- Example:

-    angular.module('your-app-name').factory('desired-modal-service-name', function(modalfactory) {
-        return modalfactory ({
+ 	app.controller('MainCtrl',['$scope','modalFactory', function ($scope, modalFactory) {
+        // instantiate modal service
+        $scope.statusModal = new modalFactory({
-            // your config object goes here
+            // your config options go here
+        });

+        $scope.turnMeOn = $scope.statusModal.turnMeOn;
     })
-    })

-* use the modal functions wherever you please, in the controller :)

 The config object has the following options: